imarenco/node-api/README.md

 This json represents the models that the api needs to start:
 * name:  field that you use for your path, in this case the path is  "/user" because apply lowercase.
 *  structure: The structure represents the fields of the schema for store/update/find in MongoDb, this structure model support all the types of Mongoose Date/String/Number/Mixed/ObjectId.
-* list: List represent GET method and return [] of documents relation with structure of model and the url of invoke is "/user" for model "User".
+* list: List represents GET method and return [] of documents related with the structure of the model and the url that is used in this case according to the model "User" is "/user".
-* detail: Detail represent GET method and return {} of document relation with structure of model and the url of invoke is "/user/:id" for model "User".
+* detail: Detail represents GET method and return {} of document related with the structure of the model and the url that is used in this case according to the model "User" is "/user/:id".
-* create: Create represent POST method and return {} of document relation with structure of model and the url of invoke is "/user" for model "User".
+* create: Create represents POST method and return {} of document related with the structure of the model and the url that is used in this case according to the model "User" is "/user".
-* delete: Delete represet DELETE method and return status: 204, and the url of ivoke is "/user/:id" for model "User".
+* delete: Delete represents DELETE method and return status: 204, and the url that is used in this case according to the model "User" is "/user/:id".
-* update: Update represent PUT method and return {} document relation with structure of model and the url of invoke is "/user/:id" for model "User".
+* update: Update represents PUT method and return {} document related with the structure of the model and the url that is used in this case according to the model "User" is "/user/:id".

 In all of the methods you can populate fields, disable method set "unable": false, and set or unset fields in response with select: true | false in some method.
-Also you can add a middleware, set element in array "service", you must put the name file and method of the service, this file must be in "/service", you can see a example of this in "/service/auth".
-Also you can validate fields of request in params, query and body, put object into field "validate" of contains name, source, rules, rules is the restriction of the field in  the request, the format of you can apply in rules it's  [Validate Js](https://validatejs.org/#validators).
+Also, you can add a middleware, set element in array "service", you must put the name file and method of the service, this file must be in "/service", you can see an example of this in "/service/auth".
+Also, you can validate fields of a request in params, query and body, put objects into field "validate" of contains name, source,  rules, the rules is the restriction of the field in the request, the format of you can apply in rules it's [Validate Js](https://validatejs.org/#validators).

 ### How to use filters ( list )
-In method "list" you can set diferent parameters to sort or filter the return documents.
+In method "list" you can set different parameters to sort or filter the return documents.
 The parameters of you can set are:
 * page -> "/user?page=2"
 * limit -> "/user?limit=5"
-* search -> "/user?search={"name":"ju"}" with this implementation you can do text search, in this example search all name of contains "ju", support multiple keys search.
-Search can be disable put in the method search: false.
+* search -> "/user?search={"name":"ju"}" with this implementation you can do a text search, in this example search all names of contains "ju", support multiple key search.
+The search can be disable put in the method search: false.

-Also, you can filter the result put field's value through query, for example "/user?name=juan", in this example filter all the documents with only have name "juan", only can set fields are in the structure of the model.
+Also, you can filter the result put the field's value through query, for example "/user?name=juan", in this example filter all the documents with only have names "Juan", only can set fields are in the structure of the model.

 ### Tech